gsi-ee/dabc/plugins/root/HttpServer.md

 # HTTP server in ROOT

-Idea of such server – provide direct access to the different data from running ROOT application.
-Any object can be streamed at the moment when request is coming and delivered to the browser.
+Idea of THttpServer – provide remote http access to running ROOT application and enable HTML/JavaScript user interface.
-Main benefit of such approach – one do not need to create any temporary ROOT files for such task.
+Any registered object can be requested and displayed in the browser.
+There are many benefits of such approach:
+   * standard http interface to ROOT application
+   * no any temporary ROOT files to access data
+   * user interface running in all browsers

 ## Starting HTTP server